 Despite currently not treating love as something significant, I dare to say that there is nothing wrong with flirting.
-You know – innocent looks, long gazes, seductive compliments etc. I regard it as quite refreshing – and necessary to be frank.
-Nevertheless, I find it awfully tiring and degrating for myself to try and convince some random guy to approach me, to talk to me and to like me with the hope that he will fall in love with me.
+You know – innocent looks, long gazes, seductive compliments, etc. I regard it as quite refreshing – and necessary to be frank.
+Nevertheless, I find it awfully tiring and degrading for myself to try and convince some random guy to approach me, to talk to me, and to like me with the hope that he will fall in love with me.

 It took me quite some time to get where I am standing here today and to be truly proud of who I am and how I look.
 If I have to force things, pretending to be someone else so that you’ll like me, I’m sorry but clearly you’re not the one for me.

 While my friends fall in and out of love, jumping from one relationship to another I devote my days to my dreams.
 I have so, so many dreams that most nights I become an insomniac thinking of plausible ways to pursue them.
 Many call me a dreamer but I am the one who doesn’t get to sleep at night.

 I’m not saying that I don’t want to fall in love; I’m just saying that love can wait.
 To travel the world, to meet new people, to find my purpose in life – those are the things that I am striving for and so should you.

 Eventually, the right person will arrive; for soul mates always end up together.
 Whether you’re in your twenties or in your sixties, it will happen when it’s supposed to; not before that.